 We like the idea of adding a mystical tradition to your party.
 While the sun is still in view, lead your guests through a sun-gazing ritual.
 Healer/seeress/Reiki master Deborah Hanekamp of Mama Medicine explains how to do it: "This is one of my favorite rituals for cultivating energy.
 Stare into the rising or setting sun for 30 seconds, and then close your eyes, and when you are ready, repeat."

 At every get-together, there's always the main attraction.
 Since summer solstice traditions call for everything from fireworks to bonfires, why not hand out sparklers to light in celebration of the longest day of light?
-It will mark a gorgeous end to an evening with friends and will create an Instagram-worthy backdrop too (we just had to mention it).
+It will mark a gorgeous end to an evening with friends and will create an Instagram-worthy backdrop, too.

 Now that you have these tips for throwing a summer solstice party, there's still time to host this year (your friends will thank you).